ledisdb/ledisdb/README.md

 ## Caveat

 + Changing the backend database at runtime is very dangerous.
 Data validation is not guaranteed if this is done.
-+ Beginning a transaction will block any other write operators until `commit` or `rollback` is called.
-Avoid long-running transactions.
 + `pcall` and `xpcall` are not supported in Lua.
 See the README in [golua](https://github.com/aarzilli/golua).